CUH Logo

 The Trust has a vision to “become a world-leading centre for NMAHP research and a nationally recognised leader in developing and supporting clinical academic careers for nurses, midwives and allied health professionals”.

-Professor Deaton and Alexandra Malyon, the Trust's lead research nurse, also lead the Clinical Research Leadership (CRL) Group - open to any NMAHPs within CUH and the University of Cambridge interested in developing research culture and capacity - which meets regularly to oversee the implementation of the NMAHP research strategy.
+Prof McPeake leads the Clinical Nursing Research Group (opens in a new tab) (CNRG) at the University of Cambridge, and together with Alexandra Malyon, leads the Clinical Research Leadership (CRL) Group - open to any NMAHPs within CUH and the University of Cambridge interested in developing research culture and capacity.

 The aims of the group and research strategy follow the principles of research capacity building proposed by Cooke (2005) (opens in a new tab).